Atma1/roblox-remote-ban-discord-bot-in-javascript/README.md

 11. Make a connection from your roblox game to your Firebase Firestore database.
 12. Type !help for all the bot's commands.

+# File
+.env File:
+[env.zip](https://github.com/Atma1/remote-ban-discord-bot-in-jawascript/files/6277583/env.zip)

 # Need help or have a questions?
 HMU on Discord FreshFea#8153.

-# File
-.env file
-[env.zip](https://github.com/Atma1/remote-ban-discord-bot-in-jawascript/files/6277583/env.zip)